-Corequisite: NMT 212 and NMT 132 Local Prerequisite: Enrollment in Nuclear
+Corequisite: NMT 212 and NMT 132

 This course is a Laboratory to accompany NMT 212.
 Emphasis is placed on experiences that enhance material presented in NMT 212.
 Upon completion, students should be able to apply the Laboratory experiences to the concepts presented in NMT 212.